 In terms of hardware security, countermeasures that utilize different noise insertion mechanisms to the power consumption signature will be implemented at the transistor or verilog-A level.
 The proposed heuristic design guidelines will be further evaluated with simulations with accurate circuit level simulation tools (i.e., Cadence Virtuoso).
 In the last phase of the project, after completing exhaustive simulations, certain countermeasures may be further verified with test-chips.

-[Reliability and Recovery]

 Summary